jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 },
 ```

-Start your server to test that everything is OK.
-To start your server run the next command
+Ok, now we need to start the server to test that everything is OK.
+To start your server run the next command in the terminal

 ```
 npm run start
 ```

-If everything is ok you should see the following message
+If everything is OK you should see the following message
 `myapp is listening on port 3000`

+Now we have our Express server working correctly, the next step is to configure Bolt in our server, for that we follow the following steps

 ## Steps to setup Bolt in your Express.js server